Definition

 What’s changing in iPCV v2

-Section titled “What’s changing in iPCV v2”Update to is_disabled logic
+Section titled “What’s changing in iPCV v2”Expanded model with requester and sharer details

 Why?